James Jackson (Georgia politician): Political career

-While serving as a member of the House of Representatives, Jackson was a very active member; he served on over 20 committees and reported on many more.
-It was during his first term that Jackson became known for his fiery temper and personality; there was a point when he became so impassioned over the topic at hand that the senators who were meeting above the House chambers had to close the windows so as to muffle Jackson's voice.
+While serving in the House of Representatives, Jackson served on over twenty committees and reported on many more.
+During his first term, Jackson became known for his fiery temper and personality; he once became so impassioned that the senators who were meeting above the House chamber had to close the windows to muffle the sound of Jackson's voice.

-Defeated for re-election in 1791 by his former Revolutionary commander, Anthony Wayne (for whom Wayne County is named), in a campaign rife with charges of irregularities on the part of Wayne's supporters, Jackson contested the outcome.
-He was convinced that Wayne had not won his seat fairly so he mounted a campaign against Wayne and his supporters, and finally succeeded in removing Wayne from Congress.
-Making effective use of grand jury presentments and newspapers, Jackson secured a seat in the legislature and subsequently oversaw the ouster of Wayne's campaign manager from his state judgeship.
-Jackson then took his struggle for vindication to Congress, where he convinced the House that Wayne had not won fairly.
-He failed to regain his seat after the tie-breaking vote of the Federalist Speaker.
+Defeated for re-election in 1791 by his former Revolutionary commander, Anthony Wayne (for whom Wayne County is named), in a campaign rife with charges of irregularity against Wayne's supporters, Jackson contested the outcome and succeeded in removing Wayne from Congress.
+Making effective use of grand jury presentments and newspapers, Jackson secured a seat in the legislature and subsequently oversaw the ouster of Wayne's campaign manager from a state judgeship.
+Jackson then took his struggle to Congress, where he convinced the House that Wayne had not won fairly.
+He failed, however, to regain his seat, the Federalist Speaker casting a tie-breaking vote against seating him.

-Meanwhile, the state of Georgia sold millions of acres of its western lands, called the Yazoo region, at extremely low prices to a group of investors.
-Jackson, believing that the sale was influenced by bribery of state legislatures, resigned his post in the Senate to run for a seat in the Georgia legislature in 1795.
-He won the election and began to lead a campaign to repeal the Yazoo land sale.
-In 1798, he won the election for governor of Georgia and proceeded to implement the legislation repealing the Yazoo land sale.
-Jackson placed blame for the Yazoo land fraud on his political enemies, including James Gunn and the Federalists.
+Meanwhile, the state of Georgia sold millions of acres in the Yazoo region at extremely low prices to a group of investors.
+Jackson, believing that the sale was influenced by bribery, resigned his post in the Senate to run for a seat in the Georgia legislature in 1795.
+He won the election and led a campaign to repeal the Yazoo land sale.
+In 1798, he was elected governor of Georgia and implemented legislation repealing the Yazoo land sale.
+Jackson blamed the Yazoo land fraud on his political enemies, including James Gunn and the Federalists.
 He built the Georgia Democratic-Republican party and led it to statewide dominance.

 He was a presidential elector in the 1796 presidential election.

 Jackson was re-elected to the Senate in 1801 and served until his death in 1806.